MultiSafepay/docs/content/account/api-onboarding/add-websites.md

 4. [Update website](#update-a-website): Update a website.

 ### About parameters
 For every parameter, we specify whether it's _required_ or _optional_.
 However, this label refers only to the technical requirements for valid API requests.
 To process credit card transactions with the website [API key](/set-up-your-account/site-id-api-key-secure-code), expected minimum and maximum order values need to be supplied.
-Furthermore, the [notification URL](/developer/api/notification-url/) is required to receive [transaction status](/payments/multisafepay-statuses/) updates.
-However, this information may also be provided at a later time.

 ## Authentication
 All four website requests require a partner account API key.
 For more information, email your partner manager.